 2. Suspend problem thinking for a day or two at a time and indulge in some asset-based community development thinking about how you will reinvent your economy.
 A surplus of abandoned homes means a ready supply of buildings for new businesses.
 Maybe an abandoned block could become a business incubator, with one of the houses serving as the center for encouraging entrepreneurs.

 Abandoned homes are a less expensive rehab than large industrial buildings, and that's why we think that this approach is better than setting up two or three large incubators.
 Another advantage is that any existing resident can remain in place and co-exist with new small businesses as neighbors.

-3. Put any existing programs to encourage people to think creatively, enhance their true education (as opposed to training), and teach innovation into high gear.
+3. Kick any existing programs to encourage people to think creatively, enhance their true education (as opposed to training), and teach innovation into high gear.
 Institutionalize entrepreneurship support right in city government or in your local chamber of commerce, since it doesn't have as many members to service as it used to.

 4. Start a community garden and explore more sophisticated forms of urban agriculture such as hydroponics, vertical gardens, urban orchards, and the like.
 If you are determined that your population may return (perhaps because of your success in building entrepreneurs?), community gardens can let you preserve the street grid and some semblance of order rather than vegetation that city dwellers perceive as weeds.